petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay/low-code-no-code.md

 * Entities and processes can be modeled with objects to help create great Digital Experiences
 * From a mortgage simulator, to an e-learning platform, almost any functionality that might need to be included in Liferay can be created with Objects
-* Such out of the box features allow developers to add new capabilities and override native Liferay functions - without modifying the core of Liferay DXP
+* Such out-of-the-box features allow developers to add new capabilities and override native Liferay functions - without modifying the core of Liferay DXP

 ## Extending Liferay - Integrations